ryanverner/streaming-system/README.md

     * **flumotion-config** - Example flumotion configuration files and some tools to push the configurations out to systems.
 Useful for conferences where you are managing a lot of encoders/collectors.

+      There is a script in here called ```pusher/pushconfig.py``` which should be used to generate the correct Flumotion configuration files for encoders/collectors.

     * **flumotion-extra** - Website controller of flumotion (replaces the GTK tool).